saulpierotti/markdown_notebook/AG.md

 * The genotype is not sufficient for predicting the aplotypes
 	* I cannot differentiate if a variation is in one chromosome or the other (!)
 	* We need information on aplotype frequencies or on the parents
+* PHASE is a website for analyzing aplotypes
+* I cannot determine the aplotype by only looking at the genotype: I need data on the population

 # Plink
 * Plink is an important tool for working with reference genomes
 * The PED file is a text file with a row for each individual
+	* It stores the pedigree of the population
+	* This format is standard and it is used by different tools
 	* It is Tab-separated and there are fields for the father, mother, sex, family, phenotype, SNPs
 	* Missing data are usually reported with 0
 * The MAP file is a text file that has a line for each SNP